 Location: Mile Marker 2

 Description: This is the first easily accessible waterfall along the Hana Highway, so naturally, it is one of the most popular to visit.
-The appeal is a storybook, circular swimming pool at the base of a waterfall at the end of a three-quarter mile hike.
-It’s usually packed, but it’s an inspiring place, especially for families with small children, who will enjoy the hike and swim.
+The appeal is a wide, circular swimming pool at the base of a 15-foot waterfall at the end of a three-quarter mile hike.
+It is usually packed, but the pool is wide enough that you can find a spot and it’s an inspiring place, especially for families with small children, who will enjoy the hike and swim.

 Make sure to bring a towel and wear swim gear when hiking to the Twin Falls.
 Credit: Hawaii Tourism Authority (HTA)